Enrique Esqueda: Arka Gdynia

 On 20 January 2018, Esqueda began trials with Ekstraklasa club Arka Gdynia.
-On 22 January, he made his unofficial debut with the Polish side in a friendly against Romanian Side Fc Botosani, and scored the 1st goal in an eventual 2–0 win, making Esqueda the 1st Mexican to score for any team in Poland.
-On 6 February, he signed a contract valid for the rest of 2017-18 season, with an extension option.
+On 22 January, he made his unofficial debut with the Polish side in a friendly against Romanian side Botoșani, and scored opening goal in a 2–0 win, making Esqueda the 1st Mexican to score for any team in Poland.
+On 6 February, he signed a contract valid for the rest of 2017–18 season, with an extension option.

 East Bengal

 On 20 August 2018, free agent Esqueda joined Indian I-League club East Bengal for the upcoming season.
 On 27 October, he made his debut, scoring a brace in a 2–0 victory over NEROCA.
-He went onto score 9 goals in 14 matches as East Bengal finished 2nd in the I-League, with 3 assists and has been M.O.M.
-3 times.
+He went onto score 9 goals in 14 matches as East Bengal finished 2nd in the I-League, with 3 assists and 3 Man of the Match awards.
 He finished as the highest goal getter for East Bengal along with teammate Joby Justin in the 2018–19 I-League season.
-On 10 March 2019, Enrique was released from East Bengal contract.
+On 10 March 2019, Enrique was released from his contract.